RESTful API testing with Hoppscotch

 - The server authenticates the client and ensures that the client is authorized to request the information.

-- The server accepts the requests and processes it.
+- The server accepts the requests and processes them.

-- The server responds back with a code to tell the client if the request was successful or not and send the requested information if the request was successful.
+- The server responds with a code to tell the client if the request was successful or not and sends the requested information if the request was successful.

-Whenever a client requests an information, the sever always sends back a status code to indicate the status of the request.
+Whenever a client requests information, the server always sends back a status code to indicate the status of the request.
 These are called HTTP status codes and are grouped into five types.

 Status Code | Response Type |